An exceptional Catholic education in the heart of Oconomowoc

-St. Jerome Parish School strives to provide a Catholic value-based education centered in a loving and caring environment where learning, respect, faith and morals are intertwined.
+St. Jerome Parish School opened in 1927 and strives to provide a Catholic value-based education centered in a loving and caring environment where learning, respect, faith and morals are intertwined.

 Students score consistently high in standardized testing: the Iowa Test of Basic Skills.
 Inspiring and challenging academics are standard based with benchmark target goal completion for each grade.